cbutuc/cbutuc.github.io/README.md

 # it-school-clone

-HTML/CSS project from IT SCHOOL course
+HTML/CSS exercise from IT SCHOOL course

-The project is deployed here: https://it-school-clone-cristina.netlify.app/